-In our latest Wealth by Design episode, we talk about calculating those three numbers and how you can actually reach them.
+Let’s talk about calculating those three numbers and how you can actually reach them.

 What’s your true income need?
 As in… how much income do you need?
 To find that first number, look at an average month from the past six months.
 Look at your expenses; see what you spent on your mortgage or rent, groceries, utilities, and so on.